DiSProD: Differentiable Symbolic Propagation of Distributions for Planning: Introduction

 \section{Introduction}

 Planning is one of the key problems in artificial intelligence~(AI), as it enables intelligent agents to make informed decisions and achieve their objectives in complex and dynamic environments.
 This is especially important when the environment is inherently stochastic or when the dynamics model used by the planning algorithm is imperfect.
-Planning algorithms should represent and reason about uncertainty to make robust and effective decisions.
-As a result, research on planning with stochastic transitions has been multifaceted, encompassing symbolic task-level planning in discrete spaces \cite{kolobov2012reverse,keller2013trial,cui2019stochastic}, robotic motion planning in continuous spaces \cite{kurniawati2011motion,van2012motion,agha2014firm}, integrated task and motion planning \cite{kaelbling2013integrated,vega2018admissible,garrett2021integrated}, and model-based reinforcement learning leveraging probabilistic dynamics \cite{chua2018deep,hafner2019dream,curi2020efficient}.
+As a result, research on planning with stochastic transitions has been multifaceted, encompassing symbolic task-level planning in discrete spaces \cite{kolobov2012reverse,keller2013trial,cui2019stochastic}, robotic motion planning in continuous spaces \cite{kurniawati2011motion,van2012motion,agha2014firm}, integrated task and motion planning \cite{kaelbling2013integrated,vega2018admissible,garrett2021integrated} and model-based reinforcement learning \cite{chua2018deep,hafner2019dream,curi2020efficient}.

 Markov Decision Processes~(MDPs) provide the theoretical foundation for planning under uncertainty, but scalability remains a challenge, and approximation is often necessary.
 Many approaches have been proposed in the literature, including searching in action space, searching in state space, approaches using Monte-Carlo simulation, and approaches using differentiation.
-Several gradient-based planners have been proposed, but they are not easily usable as domain independent planners due to scalability \cite{deisenroth2011pilco}, restriction to deterministic environments \cite{wu2020scalable}, or in the Reinforcement Learning (RL) context -- in most works, the success of the planner depends on the quality of the learned domain-specific value function \cite{tamar2016value,hafner2019dream}.
+Several gradient-based planners have been proposed, but they are not easily usable as domain independent planners due to scalability \cite{deisenroth2011pilco}, or restriction to deterministic environments \cite{wu2020scalable}, or in the Reinforcement Learning (RL) context, where, in most works the success of the planner depends on the quality of the learned domain-specific value function \cite{tamar2016value,hafner2019dream}.

 The paper fills this gap by introducing a novel domain-independent online planner using differentiable probabilistic transition models.
 Our work is related to prior algorithms for trajectory optimization, distribution propagation, and differential dynamic programming \cite{chua2018deep,williams2017information,deisenroth2013gaussian,tassa2012synthesis,lenz2015deepmpc}.
 However, we introduce a novel symbolic approximation and propagation scheme generalizing work on AI planning that facilitate robustness, better approximation, and optimization \cite{cui2019stochastic}.